Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions

-The beatnote power contained in each spectral bin is calculated using $2\mathrm{Re}\left(\hat{A}_\omega(z,\Omega)\hat{A}_{2\omega}^*(z,\Omega)\right)$.
-Fig. \ref{fig:jepsd}(b) shows the calculated $f_\mathrm{CEO}$ beatnote current as a function of frequency for the overlapping spectra.
-The beatnotes fall in- and out- of phase during propagation, and, remarkably, for a suitable choice of power or device length the $f_\mathrm{CEO}$ beatnotes can remain in-phase across nearly a micron of bandwidth.
-As shown in Fig. \ref{fig:jepsd}(c), this process causes the beatnote current obtained by integrating over the full bandwidth to oscillate depending on the length of the waveguide.
+The beatnote power contained in each spectral bin is calculated using $i_\mathrm{beat}(z,\nu)\propto 2\mathrm{Re}\left(\hat{A}_\omega(z,\nu)\hat{A}_{2\omega}^*(z,\nu)\right)$.
+Fig.~\ref{fig:jepsd}(b) shows the calculated $f_\mathrm{CEO}$ beatnote current as a function of optical frequency for the overlapping spectra.
+The beatnotes fall in and out of phase during propagation and, remarkably, for a suitable choice of power or device length the $f_\mathrm{CEO}$ beatnotes can remain in phase across nearly a micron of bandwidth (from 150 to 300 THz).
+As shown in Fig.~\ref{fig:jepsd}(c), this quasi-periodic rephasing of the beatnotes causes the total beatnote current obtained by integrating over the full bandwidth, $I_\text{beat}(z)=\int_0^\infty i_\text{beat}(z,\nu) d\nu$, to exhibit oscillations in $z$.
 In practice, the pulse energy used to drive the waveguide can be chosen to align a local maximum of the beatnote current with the length of the device.
 This process simplifies CEO detection by allowing the output of the waveguide to be focused on a photoreceiver with minimal filtering, while also improving the detected beatnote current by integrating the photocurrent over many comb lines.